Erin Houchin

-Erin Houchin (/ˈhaʊtʃɪn/ HOW-chin; née Mount; born September 24, 1976) is an American politician serving as the U.S. representative for since 2023.
+Erin Suzanne Houchin (/ˈhaʊtʃɪn/ HOW-chin; née Mount; born September 24, 1976) is an American politician serving as the U.S. representative for since 2023.
 A member of the Republican Party, she represented the 47th district in the Indiana Senate from 2014 to 2022.

 Early life and career

 Houchin was born in Indiana on September 24, 1976, and attended Scottsburg Senior High School.
 She earned a Bachelor of Arts in psychology from Indiana University Bloomington and a Master of Arts in political management from George Washington University.

 Houchin worked as a field manager for U.S. Senator Dan Coats.
 She was first elected to the Indiana Senate in 2014, defeating incumbent Richard D. Young.
-Her seat had once been held by Governor Frank O'Bannon.

 She ran for the United States House of Representatives for in 2016, losing the Republican primary election to Trey Hollingsworth.

 U.S House of Representatives

 2022 election

 On January 13, 2022, a day after Hollingsworth announced he would not run for reelection, Houchin announced that she was running to succeed him in the 2022 elections.
 On January 29, 2022, Houchin announced that she was resigning from the state senate on February 4 to focus on her bid for Congress.
 She won the Republican primary and the November 8 general election.